Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Quantum emulation protocol

-\subsubsection{Quench times and errors}
+\subsection{Quench times and errors}

-The second remark is that Step~\ref{step-final} need not be ``instantaneous'' to succeed ---indeed, there exists nothing instantaneous in real experimental setups, and real quenches always involve a finite amount of time $T_\text{sw}$ [cf. Sect.~\ref{sec:parameters}].
-Fortunately, we can approximately solve the dynamics of the emulator state during the quench time.
-Using time-dependent perturbation theory, we prove analytically in App.~\ref{app:switch} that there exists an upper bound to $T_\text{sw}$ such that any quench faster than this time will produce a final state approximately unperturbed and as close to the ideal case $T_\text{sw}\to 0$ as we wish.
+Our final remark is that step 4 need not be instantaneous to succeed---indeed, there exists nothing instantaneous in real experimental setups, and real quenches always involve a finite amount of time $T_\text{sw}$ (see Sec.~\ref{sec:parameters}).
+Fortunately, we can approximately solve the dynamics of the state of the emulator during the quenching window.
+Using time-dependent perturbation theory, we prove analytically in Appendix~\ref{app:switch} that there exists an upper bound to $T_\text{sw}$ such that any quench faster than this time will produce a final state that is approximately unperturbed and as close to the ideal case $T_\text{sw}\to 0$ as we wish.

-To be more precise, we have proven the following:
+To be more precise, we have proven the following.

-\begin{proposition} If we adjust the quench time as
+\emph{Proposition 1}.---If we adjust the quench time as